yoshi314/icingaweb2-module-training/doc/extending-icingaweb2.md

 ## Shifting is fun

 The method `shift()` behaves the way programmers are already used to.
-First parameter from the list gets returned and discarded from it.
+First parameter from the list gets returned and removed from the list.
 Subsquent invocations return subsequent arguments from the list, as long as there are any left.
 With `unshift()`, it's possible to go back through the list.

 A special case is calling `shift()` with a indicator (key) as parameter.
 So `shift(to)` would not only return the value to `--to` parameter, but also do it independently from its current position in the argument list.
 It's also possible to provide a fallback value, as before: